 This blog is about the cultural gap between technology and innovation and the legal profession.
 It explores developments and issues that frame, illuminate, and bridge that cultural clash.
 It sits at the crossroads between the new and the old.

-My goal is to help lawyers use technology and innovation to improve the practice and make it a better, more livable profession.
+My goal, among other things, is to help lawyers use technology and innovation to improve the practice and make it a better, more livable profession.
+I also will from time to time discuss recent developments in the law.
 And to paraphrase John Waters, filmmaker, and writer, I want to keep up with what’s causing chaos in our field.

 Besides publishing this blog, I consult with legal tech providers to help them design products that lawyers will use.
 I help them navigate law firms and legal departments to market their products and services better.